happo/docs/docs/spurious-diffs.md

 - If a component depends on external data (via some API), consider splitting out the data-fetching from the component and test the component without data fetching, injecting the data needed to render it.
-- If you have animations controlled from javascript, find a way to disable them for the Happo test suite.
+- If you have animations controlled from JavaScript, find a way to disable them for the Happo test suite.
 - If individual elements are known to cause spuriousness, consider adding the `data-happo-hide` attribute.
 This will render the element invisible in the